Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 So, let's put that all together and find the 4ᵗʰ interval of an 3 bit diminishment of an 11 bit index -

+    The conditions -

                     [ 0 1 0 ]    (4) ← The pattern
     [ 1 1 1 1 1 1 1 1 1 1 1 ] (2047) ← The index's dark boundary

+    The target -

     [ 0 1 0 0 1 0 0 1 0 0 1 ]  (585) ← 0 1 0 repeated across the index

+    The algorithm -

     [ 0 1 0 0 0 0 0 0 0 0 0 ]  (512)
           [ 0 1 0 0 0 0 0 0 ]   (64) +